aditya-ahlawat-1309/coursera_mod/README.md

 <h1>OUR MENU is here for you && we are at your service !!! </h1>
 <div>

-	<p id="p1">MENU 1 = McVeggie
+	<p id="p1">MENU 1 = McVeggie </p>

+	<p id="p2">MENU 1 = McChicken </p>

+	<p id="p3">MENU 1 = McMaharaja </p>

-		available for $0.99 and packed with a lot of stuff like spinach and mayonise. you are gonna like it . please do try a sample
+	<p id="p11">Available for $0.99 and packed with a lot of stuff like spinach and mayonise. you are gonna like it . please do try a sample
 	</p>

-	<p id="p2">MENU 1 = McChicken
-		available for $3.99 and packed with a lot of stuff like chicken and mayonise. you are gonna like it . please do try a sample
+	<p id="p22">Available for $3.99 and packed with a lot of stuff like chicken and mayonise. you are gonna like it . please do try a sample
 	</p>
-	<p id="p3">MENU 1 = McMaharaja
-		available for $5.99 and packed with a lot of stuff like spinach and chicken and ham and mayonise. you are gonna like it . please do try a sample
+	<p id="p33">	Available for $5.99 and packed with a lot of stuff like spinach and chicken and ham and mayonise. you are gonna like it . please do try a sample
 	</p>